Volumetric display: Human–computer interfaces

 The unique properties of volumetric displays, which may include 360-degree viewing, agreement of vergence and accommodation cues, and their inherent "three-dimensionality", enable new user interface techniques.
 There is recent work investigating the speed and accuracy benefits of volumetric displays, new graphical user interfaces, and medical applications enhanced by volumetric displays.

 Also, software platforms exist that deliver native and legacy 2D and 3D content to volumetric displays.

-Artistic use

-Hologlyphics: artistic use of volumetric displays, involving lasers and lissajous curves.

-An artform called Hologlyphics has been explored since 1994, combining elements of holography, music, video synthesis, visionary film, sculpture and improvisation.
-Whilst this type of display may render visual data in a volume, it is not an addressable display and capable of only lissajous figures, such at those generated by bouncing a laser off a galvo or speaker cone.